emiapwil/alto-server/README.md

 We will be using [bottle][bottle.py] to provide RESTful service.

-### Back-end
+### Backend

-There are currently two back-end types to be supported:
+There are currently two backend types to be supported:

-- Static file back-end: reading data from a static file
+- Static file backend: reading data from a static file
-- Open Daylight back-end: reading data from an ODL controller
+- Open Daylight backend: reading data from an ODL controller

-#### Implementing a customized back-end
+#### Implementing a customized backend

-To write a customized back-end, the module should contain the following method:
+To write a customized backend, the module should contain the following method:

 ~~~
-create_instance(resource-id, backend-config, global-config)
+create_instance(resource-id, backend-config, environment)
 ~~~

+The global configuration is now stored as `environment['config']`.

 ## Usage